Ransom Water Tower

 The Ransom Water Tower is a former water tower in the LaSalle County, Illinois, village of Ransom.
 It was added to the U.S. National Register of Historic Places in 1990.
-It was demolished in January of 2025.
+It was demolished in January 2025.

 History

 After a fire in the early 1890s the village of Ransom decided to construct a public waterworks with a central water tower.
 The first meetings were held in 1893 and 1894.
 After some controversy over the size of the tank and tower a 45,000-50,000 gallon tank was constructed atop a brick water tower in 1896.
 The tower served the village from its construction until July 19, 1990.
-In January of 2025, the Village of Ransom demolished the water tower over concerns of safety.
+In January 2025, the Village of Ransom demolished the water tower over concerns of safety.

 Design

 The Ransom Water Tower is located atop a hill, what was the highest point in the then-center of town.
 Upon its construction, a 40 foot brick tower was topped with a 28 ft wooden water tank.
 The brick tower is a round, "barrel", tower.
 At its base it has a diameter of 29 feet 4 inches which tapers as the tower rises to a diameter of about 24 feet.